Portrait painting: 19th century

 Romantic artists who worked during the first half of the 19th century painted portraits of inspiring leaders, beautiful women, and agitated subjects, using lively brush strokes and dramatic, sometimes moody, lighting.
 French artists Eugène Delacroix and Théodore Géricault painted particularly fine portraits of this type, especially dashing horsemen.
 A notable example of artist of romantic period in Poland, who practised a horserider portrait was Piotr Michałowski (1800–1855).
 Also noteworthy is Géricault's series of portraits of mental patients (1822–1824).
 Spanish painter Francisco de Goya painted some of the most searching and provocative images of the period, including La maja desnuda (c.
 1797–1800), as well as famous court portraits of Charles IV.

 The realist artists of the 19th century, such as Gustave Courbet, created objective portraits depicting lower and middle-class people.
 Demonstrating his romanticism, Courbet painted several self-portraits showing himself in varying moods and expressions.
 Other French realists include Honoré Daumier who produced many caricatures of his contemporaries.
 Henri de Toulouse-Lautrec chronicled some of the famous performers of the theater, including Jane Avril, capturing them in motion.
 French painter Édouard Manet, was an important transitional artist whose work hovers between realism and impressionism.
 He was a portraitist of outstanding insight and technique, with his painting of Stéphane Mallarmé being a good example of his transitional style.
 His contemporary Edgar Degas was primarily a realist and his painting Portrait of the Bellelli Family is an insightful rendering of an unhappy family and one of his finest portraits.

 In America, Thomas Eakins reigned as the premier portrait painter, taking realism to a new level of frankness, especially with his two portraits of surgeons at work, as well as those of athletes and musicians in action.
 In many portraits, such as "Portrait of Mrs. Edith Mahon", Eakins boldly conveys the unflattering emotions of sorrow and melancholy.

 The Realists mostly gave way to the Impressionists by the 1870s.
-Partly due to their meager incomes, many of the Impressionists relied on family and friends to model for them, and they painted intimate groups and single figures in either outdoors or in light-filled interiors.
+Partly due to their meager incomes, many of the Impressionists relied on family and friends to pose for them, and they painted intimate groups and single figures in either outdoors or in light-filled interiors.
 Noted for their shimmering surfaces and rich dabs of paint, Impressionist portraits are often disarmingly intimate and appealing.
 French painters Claude Monet and Pierre-Auguste Renoir created some of the most popular images of individual sitters and groups.
 American artist Mary Cassatt, who trained and worked in France, is popular even today for her engaging paintings of mothers and children, as is Renoir.
 Paul Gauguin and Vincent van Gogh, both Post-Impressionists, painted revealing portraits of people they knew, swirling in color but not necessarily flattering.
 They are equally, if not more so, celebrated for their powerful self-portraits.